 Amy's Aromatic-Rant no. 349:

-The reason I, as a Registered Aromatherapist, Essential Oil Therapist, don't recommend ingestion of essential oils is because research, education, and safety are a priority to me.
-I'm committed to staying within my scope, recommending the safest, most effective and therapeutic ways of using essential oils and not making health claims as essential oils can affect everyone differently.
+Hi, my name is Amy.
+I am a Registered Aromatherapist and Essential Oil Therapist, and I don't recommend ingesting essential oils.
+This is because research, education, and safety are a priority to me.
+I am committed to staying within my scope, recommending the safest, most effective and therapeutic ways of using essential oils.
+This means not making health claims, as essential oils can affect everyone differently.

-These are some of the reasons I agree with the British Columbia Alliance of Aromatherapy's safety standards including not ingesting essential oils.
+I agree with the British Columbia Alliance of Aromatherapy's safety standards, including not ingesting essential oils.
 It's beyond our scope, and usually simply not necessary as there are countless effective, gentle approaches without the hazards of ingestion.
-EO ingestion is best left to specialized physicians who've taken additional training on this approach.
+Essential oil ingestion is best left to specialized experts who've taken additional training on this approach, called aromatic medicine.

 I will add here that I have yet to find one company that meets all of my admittedly extremely picky standards.
 I use oils from all over the world so the Rose oil I choose, that my clients and I feel the effects most powerfully from, is not from the same place I source the Tea Tree oil that rocks my world.
 It's not about the company the oil is from.
 It's about each beloved essential oil, from Mother Nature.

-Try out 5 different bottles of Frankincense from different companies, find out the Latin names, and countries of origin.
-Learn about cool stuff like how the altitude at which a plant is grown has such a powerful effect on the biochemical make-up of the oils which dramatically changes its therapeutic properties.
+Try five different bottles of Lavender or Lemon from different companies, ask about Latin names, and countries of origin.
+Learn about how the altitude at which a plant grows has a powerful effect on the biochemical make-up of the oils, which in turn dramatically changes its therapeutic properties.
 Ask about organic and wildcrafted.
-Talk up the Aromatherapists, chat to retail & multi-level marketing sales reps and gather the information.
-Then, you can make decisions about what oils to use and how to use them from an informed and empowered place rather than believing and trusting companies that sell oils.
+Talk up the Aromatherapists, chat to retail and network marketing sales reps, and gather information.
+Then, you can make decisions about what oils to use and how to use them from an informed and empowered place, rather than believing and trusting companies that simply sell oils.
 See for your beautiful Self.

-If you're still with me (wow!), I'm impressed and grateful that people are as committed and interested in learning what different people have to say about aromatherapy.
-Now, integrate what resonates for you & disintegrate the rest.
-It's about you.
+If you're still with me (wow!), I'm impressed and grateful that others are committed and interested in learning what different people have to say about aromatherapy.
+Now, integrate what resonates for you and disintegrate the rest.
+It's about YOU.

-Thank you again for the questions & inviting me into this conversation!
+Thank you again for the questions and inviting me into this conversation!
 Feel free to keep this conversation going with a comment or question below.
-Let's Talk!